-Catapulted himself to world No.1 with his first three PGA Tour wins early this year – and then in April added his maiden Major title with a commanding three-stroke victory at The Masters.
-All this was achieved in the space of six tournaments.
+Catapulted himself to world No.1 with his first three PGA Tour wins before adding his maiden Major title with a commanding three-stroke victory at The Masters in 2022.

-He was also among Steve Stricker’s six wild cards for the Ryder Cup at Whistling Straits, where he was unbeaten and beat then world No 1 Jon Rahm in the singles.

-Scheffler qualified for the 2016 U.S. Open aged 19 and the following year was leading amateur in joint 27th place.
+Was among Steve Stricker’s six wild cards for the 2021 Ryder Cup at Whistling Straits, where he was unbeaten and beat then-world No.1 Jon Rahm in the singles.
+Qualified for the 2016 US Open aged 19 and the following year was leading amateur in joint 27th place.

-The 2013 US junior champion earned Walker Cup honours four years later and now has not only a Major, but also a World Golf Championship.
+The 2013 US junior champion earned Walker Cup honours four years later and now has not only a major, but also a World Golf Championship.

 Wins at the WM Phoenix Open and Players Championship in February and March respectively returned Scheffler to world No.1.